This document supports the Digital Accessibility Policy as a supplemental guide for establishing the Implementation Plan called for by the Policy.

 SEC.
 2. General Requirements

-- Per the IT Accessibility Policy, ICT shall meet the Web Content Accessibility Guidelines (WCAG) 2.0, Levels A and AA, Section 508 of the Rehabilitation act of 1973, as amended, and the Illinois Information Technology Accessibility Act (IITAA)
+- Per the Digital Accessibility Policy, ICT shall meet the Web Content Accessibility Guidelines (WCAG) 2.0, Levels A and AA, Section 508 of the Rehabilitation act of 1973, as amended, and the Illinois Information Technology Accessibility Act (IITAA)

 - Administrators, faculty, staff, and students shall be notified of this Policy and the Implementation Plan.